Telehealth in Vermont

 An overview of what changed during COVID-19 - we do not know exactly what of these changes will be made permanent yet, but we will track that progression.
 Updates will be added in the relevant sections by payer type below.

 In Vermont, flexibilities were initially tied to the Governor’s public emergency declaration.
 The Legislature changed that connection to set a calendar date-certain to prevent disruptions in the event the emergency declaration ended earlier.
 Most of the reimbursement flexibilities are now linked to a June 30, 2021 deadline.
 This adjustment provides a full legislative session to decide what changes to make permanent.
-Currently the Department of Financial Regulation is leading a working group to recommend next steps audio-only reimbursement.
+The Department of Financial Regulation led a working group to recommend next steps on audio-only reimbursement (full report is found here) that concluded the best solution would be to lock in parity for some amount of time exiting the public health emergency for the sake of stability, then transition to a value-based model.

 Important changes during COVID-19 included: